 Most smoke detectors contain Americium and certain exit signs may contain Tritium.
 Both of these are radioactive materials and have special waste disposal requirements.
 The Radiation Safety Office coordinates the disposal of radioactive wastes.

 Fire Safety During Construction Activities

-Hot work and impairments of fire-suppression and fire-detection systems significantly increases the risk of fires on construction and renovation sites.
+Hot work and impairments of fire suppression and fire-detection systems significantly increase the risk of fires on construction and renovation sites.